sanjoyg/dirigera_platform/README.md

     e.
 Blinds
     f.
 STYRBAR Remotes
     g.
 AirPurifier

+   In addition you'll find the scenes added as individual entities.
+Go to the "Entities" to find them as they're not part of any device.
+Use the "Activate" button to trigger a scene.

 ## Testing installation with mock
 1. If you enter the IP as "mock" then mock bulbs and outlet will be added.